DevMountain/deployment-digitalocean/README.md

 The commands you need to remember are these:

 ####`sudo -E forever start <script_name>`
 This command starts a node script.
-The `-E` option will be important in a moment.
+The `-E` option will be important in a moment, because `-E` means that the root user (sudo) will pick up any environment variables that you have set.
+We'll set one in a future step.

 ####`sudo forever list`
 Lists all currently running scripts.
 Important because you can see the log files associated with each script.
 Use `tail -f <path/to/log/file>` to watch the file.